Shubiksha02/2022-Dec-Contest/README.md

 ## Task

 Create a web application to search books using API from [OpenLibrary](https://openlibrary.org) using a programming language of your choice.
+The total duration will be 12hrs (8:00am - 8:00pm).
+The final code

 OpenLibrary offers suite of [APIs](https://openlibrary.org/developers/api) to access Book related information.
 Use the API to build a simple Book search application.
 The applicable APIs for this functionality:
 * [Books](https://openlibrary.org/dev/docs/api/books) API - Retrieve a specific work or edition by identifier